kushalchaka/brickgame/README.md

 # brickgame
 brickgame made using java swing. also includes an AI which can play the game for the user

+I am in the process of fixing certain bugs that appear in very specific and rare conditions

-you will need to use your own images for the program as I have lost the images I originally used.
-You can also add music to the game, it needs to be a .wav format though
+ You can also add music to the game, it needs to be a .wav format